Oleksandr Korniyenko

-Oleksandr Serhiiovych Korniyenko (Note: Transliterated as Korniienko by the national standard)(Олександр Сергійович Корнієнко; born 12 May 1984) is a Ukrainian politician.
-Kornyiyenko has served as First Deputy Chairman of the Verkhovna Rada of Ukraine since October 2021, as a member of Ukraine’s delegation in negotiations on Ukraine’s accession to the European Union, co-chair of the Ukraine-NATO Interparliamentary Council.
-He was also formerly head of the Servant of the People political party, one of the rulers of Decentralization Reform and Public Administration Reform in Ukraine.
-Was elected to the Verkhovna Rada of Ukraine in 2019.
+Oleksandr Serhiiovych Korniyenko (Note: Transliterated as Korniienko by the national standard) (Олександр Сергійович Корнієнко; born 12 May 1984) is a Ukrainian politician, who has been serving as the First Deputy Chairman of the Verkhovna Rada of Ukraine since 19 October 2021, as well as the leader of the Servant of the People party since 17 December 2025., and from 2019 until 2021.
+Korniyenko was elected to the Verkhovna Rada in the 2019 parliamentary election, and has been serving as the people's deputy ever since.

-Education
+Early life and education

-In 2001, Oleksandr Korniyenko entered the National Technical University of Ukraine “Igor Sikorskyi Kyiv Polytechnic Institute”.
-In 2007, he received a Master’s Degree in Chemical Technology and Engineering.
-In 2008 he was enrolled to the Ukrainian Center, the Wiesbaden Academy of Psychotherapy in Germany.
-Had been studying for 2 years, in 2010 Mr. Korniyenko graduated as a consulting psychologist.
+In 2001, Oleksaxndr Korniyenko entered the Kyiv Polytechnic Institute.
+Six years later, in 2007, he has graduated from the KPI with a master’s degree in Chemical Technology and Engineering.
+Next year, he was enrolled to the Ukrainian Center, the Wiesbaden Academy of Psychotherapy in Germany.
+After studying for 2 years, in 2010, Korniyenko graduated as a consulting psychologist.

 In 2015, he continued to study at the School of Existential Coaching, and in 2018 graduated as a consulting coach in existential approach.
-2 years later, in 2020 Oleksandr Korniyenko was enrolled to the Educational and Scientific Institute of Public Administration and Civil Service of Taras Shevchenko National University of Kyiv for a postgraduate course, completing it with the dissertation topic “Models of Territorial Organization of Public Authority: A Comparative Analysis”.
+2 years later, in 2020, Korniyenko was enrolled to the Educational and Scientific Institute of Public Administration and Civil Service of Taras Shevchenko National University of Kyiv for a postgraduate course, completing it with the dissertation topic “Models of Territorial Organization of Public Authority: A Comparative Analysis”.

-Professional and political activity

-Career

-From 2001 to 2008 Korniyenko worked as a journalist and organising festivals.
+From 2001 to 2008, Korniyenko worked as a journalist and organising festivals.
 In 2008, he started to work as a private entrepreneur in the field of adult and business education, team building and business games.
 From 2019 to the present day, he has been working as a civil servant.

-Student and youth work

-Since 2004 till 2005 he had been holding a position of a spokesperson of the student strike committee during the Orange Revolution.
+From 2004 until 2005, he had been holding a position of a spokesperson of the student strike committee during the Orange Revolution.
 From 2005 till 2010, he was a leader of the all-Ukrainian youth organization Union of Initiative Youth.
-During the period since 2013 till 2014 he had been a participant in the Revolution of Dignity.
-From 2016 till 2018 he took part in the GoCamp initiative by GoGlobal (language volunteers from all over the world to Ukraine).
-In 2016 Korniyenko founded NGO Youth Projects Exchange.
+He had also been an active participant in the Revolution of Dignity.
+Between 2016 and 2018, he took part in the GoCamp initiative by GoGlobal (language volunteers from all over the world to Ukraine).